Pierce01/Opacity/README.md

 ```
 Note: Dev rewrite :)
 ```
-This is a work in progress theme designed with transparency in mind
+This is a work in progress theme with an addition of transparency.

-A whole new look for Opacity.

-`Updated: 1/8/2017`
+`Updated: 1/17/2017`

 ###In order to have a custom image
 Please change the url in .body like this.